Tyron Smith: Professional career

-2011 NFL Draft
+Pre-draft

-Smith was considered one of the top offensive tackle prospects in the 2011 NFL Draft, along with Gabe Carimi, Anthony Castonzo, and Nate Solder.
+Smith was considered one of the top offensive tackle prospects in the 2011 NFL draft.

+Dallas Cowboys

+2011 season

 Selected by the Dallas Cowboys with the ninth overall pick, he was the first offensive lineman drafted in the first round by the Cowboys since Jerry Jones bought the team in 1989, and the highest in franchise history since John Niland went fifth overall in 1966.
 He signed a four-year, $12.5 million contract.

-Dallas Cowboys

-2011 season

 Entering the league as a 20-year-old rookie, Smith was named a starter at right tackle from the first day of Organized Team Activities, with Doug Free taking over the left tackle spot.
 His role became even more important after the Cowboys released veteran offensive linemen Marc Colombo, Leonard Davis, Andre Gurode, and Montrae Holland during the preseason.
 Smith started every game and earned praise for his play, prompting the media to speculate on a possible move to left tackle in the next season.
 He was named to the NFL All-Rookie Team.

 2012 season

 Starting the 2012 season, Smith switched to starting left tackle, switching sides on the offensive line with Free.
-On September 12, Smith was fined $15,000 for a horse-collar tackle he did during the season opener against the New York Giants.
-However, little celebrated was the fact that the tackle was touchdown-saving coming after an interception, which led to a goal line stand by the Dallas defense.
+On September 12, Smith was fined $15,000 for a touchdown-saving horse-collar tackle he made during the season opener against the New York Giants.
 He started 15 games for the Cowboys in the 2012 season.